yusuketsuda/BeMAp/README.md

 * Precise identification of the antimicrobial resistance genes
 * Precise identification of the other genes, such as virulence genes or transposases
 * New alignments algorithm by weighting according to features of plasmids or organizations of genes
 * Analyse including chromosomes
-\n Please wait, thank you.
+ Please wait, thank you.

 # License
 MIT License